yaul-org/libyaul/README.md

        SILENT=1 make clean
        SILENT=1 make

-4. If you have Mednafen or Yabause correctly configured:
+4. If you have Mednafen or Yabause correctly configured, you can test the example.

        mednafen vdp1-balls.cue